 That match is different on a whole other level – and they are now going against a little more skilled and organized teams.

-Bartel was around – and putting pressure on Koi – he managed to actually help Raynar get away without losing any rings to them.
+Bartel was around – and putting pressure on Koi – he managed to help Raynar get away without losing any rings to them.
 “Don’t think of him as a friend – he’s protecting us to make sure Koi can’t get ahead of them too much… We’re just fodder at this stage.
 It’s either going to be Bartel and Koi or Bartel or Hela – we can only dream.”

-And they came across that other Black Rain team – led by a tall woman named Hela – and this was the one instance where Eysin’s stimulant use actually saved her – she had enough energy to keep evading them, and captured a few rings on the way.
+And they came across that other Black Rain team – led by a tall woman named Hela – and this was the one instance where Eysin’s stimulant use saved her – she had enough energy to keep evading them, and captured a few rings on the way.

 Surprisingly, nearing the end of the match – Hela handed over all her rings to Koi – and Koi turned them all in right away – cutting the match short enough to end it there.